jhpyle/docassemble/_docs/development.md

 To minimize the risk that your end users will see errors, you should make sure the development server and the production server are as similar as possible.
-They should both be running the same version of **docassemble**.
-They should both have the same [configuration], except for minor differences like server name.
-They should both have the same [Python] packages installed, with identical version numbers for each package.
+Ideally, they should both be running the same version of **docassemble**, they should both have the same [configuration], except for minor differences like server name, and they should both have the same set of [Python] packages installed, with the same version numbers for each package.
+This protects against the risk that an interview will fail on your production server when it works without a problem on your development server.

-If you are particularly risk-averse, you should have three servers:

-1. a development server where you develop interviews using the [Playground],
-2. a production server; and
-3. a testing server which is virtually identical to the production server and exists primarily to test the installation of your interview [packages] to make sure they work as intended before you install them on the production server.

-This arrangement is helpful because it protects against the risk that an interview will fail on your production server when it works without a problem on your development server.
 For example, if you forget to specify a [Python] package as a dependency in your **docassemble** [extension package], your package will still work on the development server even though it will fail on the production server.
-This could also happen if your interview depends on a [configuration] setting that exists on your development server but not on your production server, There could be other, hard-to-predict reasons why an interview might work on one server but not on another.
-If you ensure that your testing server is virtually identical to your production server, you will protect against these types of problems.
+Problems could also occur if your interview depends on a [configuration] setting that exists on your development server but not on your production server.
+There could be other, hard-to-predict reasons why an interview might work on one server but not on another.
+If you ensure that your development server is virtually identical to your production server, you will protect against these types of problems.

 It is also important to separate the development server and the production server because there is a risk that the process of